 NPSA offers two $150 travel grants to graduate students attending and presenting at the conference.
 Recipients are selected through a random draw at the conference.

 The Awards indicated with (*) do not have sponsors and are funded solely by the NPSA general fund which is limited.
-Donations are needed to continue funding these awards and, ideally, to create one award for each section of the conference, and increase the awarded amounts.
+Donations are needed to continue funding these awards and, ideally, to create one award for each section of the conference, and increase the awarded cash amounts.
 Non-specified giving is greatly appreciated.
-To donate to the Friends of NPSA any amount, click here.
+To donate any amount, visit the Friends of NPSA page.
 Since Friends of NPSA is a registered 501 c3 non-profit organization, donations may be tax-deductible to the extent allowed by the Internal Revenue Service.